 Fall 2019 Community Lecture

-Dr. Kearns is an assistant professor of Special Education in the Department of Educational Psychology in the Neag School of Education at the University of Connecticut and a Center for Behavioral Education & Research (CBER) and Haskins Laboratories research scientist.
+Dr. Kearns is an associate professor of Special Education in the Department of Educational Psychology in the Neag School of Education at the University of Connecticut and a Center for Behavioral Education & Research (CBER) and Haskins Laboratories research scientist.
 He holds a Ph.D. in Special Education from Vanderbilt University.
 Devin researches reading disability—including dyslexia—and designs, implements, and tests reading intervention programs to help these students.
 He examines their impact on reading achievement and neurobiological processing.
 He publishes articles for educators and researchers on reading difficulty.
 He often provides professional development to help educators implement high-quality reading instruction.

 The Windward School and Windward Teacher Training Institute present two free educational lectures open to the public in the spring and fall of each year: the Fall Community Lecture and Robert J. Schwartz Memorial Lecture in the spring.
 While the lectures are open to the public, registration is required.